rackerlabs/support-how-to/content/rackspace-email/renamed-email-address-configuration-for-apple-mail.md

 product_url: rackspace-email
 ---

-Instructions for setting up a renamed email address in Outlook 2016 for Mac.
+Instructions for setting up a renamed email address in Apple Mail.

 ### Prerequisites

 - **Applies to:** User
 - **Difficulty:** Easy
 - **Time needed:** Approximately 20 minutes
-- **Tools required:**  Mailbox password and access to the devices you want to connect
+- **Tools required:**  Mailbox password and access to the devices you want to receive mail on

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).